 - Resin Dolls These are most often found as inexpensive static figures with cast resin clothing.
 They are useful for simple scenes where several characters are required.
 There are some doll artisans who work in resin, or who have less expensive resin kit molds of their original polymer clay creations.
 Resin figures can be cut, glued sanded and reshaped with epoxy putties.
 Resin may discolor in UV light.

 - Ball Jointed Dolls Ball jointed dolls are usually made of porcelain or resin, and there are several lines of highly collectible ball jointed dolls which are in scales suitable for a doll's house.
 Ball jointed dolls will stand alone and can be posed more realistically than other dolls.
 Like the static resin dolls, resin can discolor if exposed to UV light (sunlight)

-Felt, Fabric, Wood, Paper Mache Dolls Most of these fit the collector or artisan doll category.
-They are often used for particular period or historic based houses.
+- Felt, Fabric, Wood, Paper Mache Dolls Most of these fit the collector or artisan doll category.
+They are often used for a particular period or historic based houses.

 Poseable dolls have either wires connecting the various body parts (hands and feet to shoulders and a torso)or ball jointed sockets threaded on wire.
 Higher quality dolls use stronger, more malleable wire.
 Inexpensive dolls may use pipe cleaners to connect hands to shoulders.
-If a doll will be used and reposed often, a better wire construction or a ball jointed doll are advisable.
+If a doll will be used and reposed often, a better wire construction or a ball jointed doll is advisable.
 For a doll posed for a long period with few changes, a simple kit doll with pipe cleaner/wire connections may be fine.

 Will your doll wear short skirts or shorts?
 It will need visible molded knees.
 Short sleeve or sleeveless dresses or shirts?
 It will need a full arm or a full torso, instead of just a wrist and hand.